 - Indian Garden Campground Weather – NWS forecast specifically for Indian Garden

 - North Rim Weather – NWS forecast specifically for the North Rim which is 1000 feet higher than the South Rim

 - Toroweap/Tuweep Weather Forecast – Remote area located on Arizona Strip in western Grand Canyon off of North Rim above Lava Falls

 - Grand Canyon Webcam – Live view of Grand Canyon from the South Rim’s Yavapai Point

 - Weather Underground – Another favorite weather site for current, extended, and historical conditions at the Grand Canyon.
 Access to historical conditions is very helpful when planning a trip for a particular time of year by comparing what happened in previous years.

-- For the latest Road and Weather Conditions in Arizona, you can dial “5-1-1″ on your phone.
+- For the latest Road and Weather Conditions in Arizona, dial “5-1-1″ on your phone.
 For Grand Canyon specific information, enter this speed code “4215#” from the opening menu.

 - The National Weather Service provides an audio weather report that is the most up-to-the-minute forecast available.
 In fact, this is the weather forecast that the Park Service uses to post their weather report!

 - Did you know that official temperatures are taken in the shade?
 As you can imagine, it is much hotter in the sun than the shade.
 To find out how much difference there can be between shade and sun, grass and concrete, as well as other contributing factors, read the extremely informative “What Does it Mean to be Hot?” page from NASA Earth Observatory.